e271828e/Flight.jl/prototypes/kernel/NOTES.md

   classification is the author's, because only they know their parser.
-A twenty-report flood costs sixteen retained values — earliest-in-frame, the ones with diagnostic content — plus one integer, and nothing is lost by not looking: the per-run totals carry the full account, run-end reports included, because the tail drains the cells one last time.
+A twenty-report flood costs sixteen retained values — earliest-in-frame, the ones with diagnostic content — plus one integer, and nothing is lost by not looking: the status's totals carry the full account (since increment 14; the per-run totals behind `diagnostics(sim)` before it), the tail sweeping the cells one last time at the run's end.
 - **Binding drift fails at attach, never on the wire.** Every `reads` selector resolves against the build at the attach point — the unknown path, the unknown slot, the input face offered to `get_face` — so